bioinfocz/exp_heatmap/README.md

 | `plot` (static) | 4.61 s |
 | `plot` (interactive) | 2.11 s |

 This scales the whole-locus reconstruction to ~7 minutes of wall time end-to-end while keeping the plotted window and interpretation identical.
-See [`docs/VALIDATION_1KG_PIPELINES.md`](docs/VALIDATION_1KG_PIPELINES.md) for details, and [`scripts/validation/summarize_validation_run.py`](scripts/validation/summarize_validation_run.py) to regenerate the JSON/Markdown summaries from log files.
+See [`scripts/validation/summarize_validation_run.py`](scripts/validation/summarize_validation_run.py) to regenerate the JSON/Markdown summaries from log files.

 ## 1000 Genomes Population Reference